arclab-hku/Event_based_VO-VIO-SLAM/README.md

 Modified VECtor Dataset:
 We thanks the [VECtor](https://star-datasets.github.io/vector/) for providing event-based dataset.
 However, it still has some problems.
-We modified the frequency of the event_left and event_right (60Hz) in the VECtor dataset [VECtor](https://star-datasets.github.io/vector/), so that we can extract effective point and line features from the event stream.
+We modified the frequency of the event_left and event_right (60Hz) in the [VECtor dataset](https://star-datasets.github.io/vector/), so that we can extract effective point and line features from the event stream.
 We release this modified VECtor Dataset to facilitate research on event camera.

 <div align="center">